Board of Commissioners

 If you have agenda items for an upcoming meeting, please contact the County Administrator’s Office at 218-299-5002 or fill out a form Online

 Seated left to right: Jenny Mongeau, District 3; Kevin Campbell, District 4 and Frank Gross, District 2.
-Standing left to right: Grant Weyland, District 5 and Jim Haney, District 1.
+Standing left to right: Jenna Kahly, District 1 and David Ebinger, District 5.

 - Jenny Mongeau, District 3